-- 3.1 The supplier bears overall responsibility for meeting the obligations under the procurement contract, regardless of whether the supplier is using subcontractors. - 3.2 The supplier has the right to use subcontractors when performing the duties under the procurement contract.
+3.1 The supplier bears overall responsibility for meeting the obligations under the procurement contract, regardless of whether the supplier is using subcontractors.

+3.2 The supplier has the right to use subcontractors when performing the duties under the procurement contract.
 The supplier is responsible for the work of a subcontractor as for its own and is obligated to ensure that the subcontractor complies with the obligations laid down in the procurement contract.

-- 3.3 The supplier does not have the right to replace a subcontractor named in the procurement contract or a subcontractor contributing to the fulfilment of material contractual obligations without the customer's consent. - 3.4 However, if a subcontractor named in the procurement contract or a subcontractor contributing to the fulfilment of material contractual obligations is unable to contribute to the fulfilment of obligations under the procurement contract for reasons not attributable to the supplier or caused by a force majeure event, the supplier has the right to replace the original subcontractor with another subcontractor that is able to offer corresponding resources and quality that meets with the customer's approval.
+3.3 The supplier does not have the right to replace a subcontractor named in the procurement contract or a subcontractor contributing to the fulfilment of material contractual obligations without the customer's consent.

+3.4 However, if a subcontractor named in the procurement contract or a subcontractor contributing to the fulfilment of material contractual obligations is unable to contribute to the fulfilment of obligations under the procurement contract for reasons not attributable to the supplier or caused by a force majeure event, the supplier has the right to replace the original subcontractor with another subcontractor that is able to offer corresponding resources and quality that meets with the customer's approval.
 The customer may only refuse to accept a replacement subcontractor proposed by the supplier for a justified reason.
-If the supplier is unable to propose a replacement subcontractor that the customer can approve within a reasonable period of time, the customer has the right to terminate the procurement contract with six (6) months' notice. - 3.5 Upon a request from the customer, the supplier shall provide an account of the sub-contractors it uses. - 3.6 Should the customer so require, the supplier is obliged to replace a subcontractor who is subject to a mandatory criterion for exclusion referred to in legislation on public contracts or a discretionary criterion for exclusion referred to in section 81, subsection 1, points 3-11 of the Act on Public Procurement and Concession Contracts (1397/2016), even if the criterion has arisen after the beginning of the contractual relation.
-If replacing the subcontractor is not possible, the customer has the right to terminate the procurement contract with immediate effect.
+If the supplier is unable to propose a replacement subcontractor that the customer the tright to terminate the procurement contract with six (6) months' notice.

+3.5 Upon a request from the customer, the supplier shall provide an account of the subcontractors it uses.

+3.6 Should the customer so require, the supplier is obliged to replace a subcontractor who is subject to a mandatory criterion for exclusion referred to in legislation on public contracts or a discretionary criterion for exclusion referred to in section 81, subsection 1, points 3-11 of the Act on Public Procurement and Concession Contracts (1397/2016) or a sanction or asset freeze imposed by the European Union (EU) or the United Nations (UN) or the Finnish authorities, even if the criterion has arisen or the sanction has been imposed after the beginning of the contractual relation.